Figuring out what hardware version of the Raspberry Pi you are using

 Udskift din TDC Homebox med et modem.

-This Article is in danish as it primary readers should be danish :).
+This Article is in danish as it’s primary readers are danish.

 22/05-2018 updated: Jeg har smidt min seneste version fil op, efter at jeg måtte sætte et nyt modem op grundet at den Zyxel jeg egenlig have skiftet over til døde efter overspænding på porten og tog en del andet udstyr med i faldet, så snart jeg har en ny Zyxel så smider jeg config op til denne :).